erictriestocode/erictriestocode/README.md

 Hi I'm Eric.
 I am a bad software developer but I enjoy it anyways.
-Feel free to peruse my trash.

 <!---
 erictriestocode/erictriestocode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.